monade/circular-progress-bar/README.md

 ![](./images/howDoesItWorks/screen01.png)

-With the **clip** property **applied to the container** we can hide anything that is in the left half and show anything that is in the right half.
+With the **clip** property **applied to the container** we can hide anything that is in the left half and only show what is in the right half.
 Since there is nothing to show in the right half we now have an empty square, that secretly hides half a circle.

 ![](./images/howDoesItWorks/screen02.png)